Dean of Students and Administrative Staff

 Marlyn Delva, Associate Dean and Dean of Students

 Dr. Delva is a social epidemiologist and health educator with a faculty appointment in the department of Epidemiology in addition to her role as the head of the Office of Student Affairs.
 Her research focuses on the immigrant experience and its impact on health.
 As Dean of Students, she oversees an office of 18 professionals who manage the operations of student services ranging from admissions to graduation.
-She also develops co-curricular programs to enhance a student's experience.
-As a member of the leadership team, Dr. Delva is intimately involved in the organization of student field practice, where she leads two placement sites focusing on an interdisciplinary approach to public health in the Dominican Republic and France; leadership development, and the introduction of cultural awareness programming to the student experience and curriculum.
+She also develops co-curricular programs to enhance the student experience.
+On the leadership team, Dr. Delva is intimately involved in the organization of student field practice, where she leads two placement sites focusing on an interdisciplinary approach to public health in the Dominican Republic and France; leadership development, and the introduction of cultural awareness programming to the student experience and curriculum.
 She also plays a significant role in the educational initiatives at the School, including teaching in the Core MPH program.

 Cynthia Powell, Director of Finance and Administration